 - Get down to business: If you can, set aside some time – a full day, or even a full weekend, if you can manage it – to spend at your home having Baby really spend some time practicing using the potty.
 You can even make this into kind of a party, with lots of fun things to drink and timed intervals when Baby has to run to the potty and sit on it when the alarm goes off.

-- Give him a role model: Baby has reached the age where he is really starting to be interested in other kids, and especially in slightly older kids.
-If he sees his friends – or idols – using a potty or toilet when he’s on a playdate, he might decide to start to get serious about potty training all on his own.
+- Give them a role model: Baby has reached the age where they are really starting to be interested in other kids, and especially in slightly older kids.
+If they see their friends – or idols – using a potty or toilet when they're on a playdate, they might decide to start to get serious about potty training all on their own.

 - Know when to let it go: The average toddler starts or finishes potty training sometime around Baby’s age, but you only get an average by looking at lots of dates that happen sooner and lots of dates that happen later.
 There’s no rule that says when Baby should be ready to potty train, and some toddlers just need a little more time – or a little less pressure – before they’re ready to get serious about toilet training.
-Now that he has been introduced to the process of using the potty, it can be helpful to try letting him go back to diapers and see whether he won’t let you know when he’s ready to try potty training again.
+Now that they have been introduced to the process of using the potty, it can be helpful to try letting them go back to diapers and see whether they won’t let you know when they're ready to try potty training again.

-The more of a power struggle potty training starts to turn into, the harder of a time you may have getting Baby to change his mind about it – toddlers tend to be very stubborn people, after all.
-But even if Baby thinks potty training is the worst thing to ever happen to him right now, he’s growing more and more mature every day, and before too long, you’ll figure out a solution that works for both of you.
+The more of a power struggle potty training starts to turn into, the harder of a time you may have getting Baby to change their mind about it – toddlers tend to be very stubborn people, after all.
+But even if Baby thinks potty training is the worst thing to ever happen to them right now, they're growing more and more mature every day, and before too long, you’ll figure out a solution that works for both of you.